Danièle Obono: About freedom of expression

-Pétition of the "Inrockuptibles" for artists
+Pétition of Les Inrockuptibles for artists

-On 21 June 2017, Danièle Obono was invited on to the TV Show called Les Grandes Gueules, in which Alain Marshall blamed her for a petition signed in 2012 and launched by the cultural magazine Les Inrockuptibles in support of artists' freedom of expression.
-The petition denounced the indictment of Saïdou, lead singer of the group « Zone d'expression populaire » (ZEP, eng: area of people’s speech), and sociologist Saïd Bouamama following a complaint from the far-right association AGRIF, which criticised the use of the expression "Nique la France" in a 2010 song.
+On 21 June 2017, Obono was invited onto the TV Show Les Grandes Gueules, in which Alain Marschall blamed her for a petition signed in 2012 and launched by the cultural magazine Les Inrockuptibles in support of artists' freedom of expression.
+The petition denounced the indictment of Saïdou, lead singer of the group Zone d'expression populaire, and sociologist Saïd Bouamama following a complaint from the far-right association AGRIF, which criticized the use of the expression "Nique la France" in a 2010 song.

-Danièle Obono explained why she had signed up five years earlier: "To defend the freedom of expression of these artists, yes.
+Obono explained why she had signed up five years earlier: "To defend the freedom of expression of these artists, yes.
 Because that's one of the fundamental freedoms."

 Political scientist Laurent Bouvet and Valeurs actuelles portrayed her as being close to another signatory, Houria Bouteldja, a member of the Indigènes de la République, which she disputes.
 After comments from the far right on her response, a petition against her gathered 5,000 signatures in what Les Inrockuptibles described as a "polemic with racist overtones".
 LFI MP Éric Coquerel expressed surprise that the question had been put specifically to her, because of her skin colour, and not to others who had signed the petition five years earlier, such as Clémentine Autain, Noël Mamère and Eva Joly, but also artists Rachid Taha, Zebda and Siné, trade unionists Élie Domota and Xavier Mathieu and journalist Rokhaya Diallo.
 On 11 December 2018, the French Supreme Court definitively dismissed all AGRIF's claims against the song.

 Debate with Manuel Valls

 In October 2017, a controversy over freedom of expression pitted Obono against Manuel Valls, faced with the appeal of Farida Amrani, LFI candidate narrowly beaten in the legislative elections in the constituency including Évry, a city where Dieudonné had obtained 3.84% in the first round of the 2017 French legislative election.

 On Europe 1, Valls attributed the following comments to Obono: "the text she wrote after the attacks of January 2015 (...) when she says that she rather cried for Dieudonné and not for Charlie's victims".
 The journalist Patrick Cohen then pointed out to him that this text is more of a lament, in his view, about the censorship that struck Dieudonné at the end of 2013 than about Dieudonné himself.

-On November 5, Danièle Obono responded to this controversy on Radio J. She criticized Dieudonné because he was "racist and anti-Semitic".
+On 5 November, Obono responded to this controversy on Radio J. She criticized Dieudonné because he was "racist and anti-Semitic".
 Her statement was taken up by AFP, immediately recalling that she had been "accused of Islamo-leftist drift by Manuel Valls" and observing that she refers "to the numerous press releases from the Human Rights League" for whom the ban on Dieudonné's shows constitutes "a serious setback to the rule of law, which allows this person to present himself as a victim".